NetZero Coffee and the Traceability Seal

 • Access to buyers and contracts that require positive environmental metrics.

-• A richer and valued origin narrative.
+• A richer and more valued origin narrative.

 • Ease in meeting international sustainability requirements.